profile picture

 Splunk OpenTelemetry Collector Configuration

-We start with a minimal configuration build using the online configurator
+We start with a minimal configuration based on the default config of the Splunk Opentelemetry Collector.

 extensions: